cirofabianbermudez/nvim/doc/systemverilog_docs.md

 ### Subroutine Argument Binding and Skipping

-Argument can be bounde (passed) to the subroutine by
+Argument can be bundle (passed) to the subroutine by

 - Position
 - Name